ciri/ibkr-mcp-ts/README.md

 ## Running the Server

+First, make sure that you are logged into IBKR TWS or IB Gateway.

-Start MCPHost with the configuration file:
+Then, start MCPHost with the configuration file:

 ```bash
 mcphost -m ollama:qwen2.5 --config  ./config.json